masternerdguy/helia/README.md

 # Helia
 Helia is going to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.

+# Docker
+Helia supports local development using docker containers.
+There are three containers defined:

+* `helia-db`: A postgres server that also contains flyway.
+This provides your local database during development.
+* `helia-engine`: A golang environment which allows you to build and run the backend game engine server.
+* `helia-frontend`: An angular environment that allows you to build and run the frontend web client.

+To start these containers, simply run `docker compose up`.
+From there, you can connect to and use these containers as you see fit.
+Note that both your repository and your database files are mapped as volumes within these containers to easily propagate changes and persist the local database.

+Be aware that docker on Windows has extremely poor filesystem performance when using volumes - a good workaround is to install docker within WSL instead of directly on Windows.
+Visual Studio Code provides excellent tooling for working with both docker containers and WSL.

 # Restoring the database
 This repo contains a sample local development database within `db.sample.7z`.
 Note that, due to its size, Git LFS is required to retrieve this file.
 Once extracted, the database can be restored by running `restore-db.sh` within the database container.